noir-protocol/appbase/README.md

 ```
 delay_timer->async_wait( app().get_priority_queue().wrap( priority::low, lambda ) );
 ```
-Use of `get_io_service()` directly is not recommended as the priority queue will not be respected.
+Use of `io_context()` directly is not recommended as the priority queue will not be respected.

-Because the app calls `io_service::run()` from within `application::exec()` and does not spawn any threads all asynchronous operations posted to the io_service should be run in the same thread.
+Because the app calls `io_context::run()` from within `application::exec()` and does not spawn any threads all asynchronous operations posted to the io_context should be run in the same thread.

 ## Graceful Exit